Meal planning made easy

 Making a weekly meal plan will make your life a lot easier

-- Fish, poultry, and beans are a healthier source of protein than red meats
+- Fish, poultry, and beans are healthier sources of protein than red meat

-- Whole grains are better for you than refined grains (white grains)
+- Whole grains are better for you than refined, white grains

 - Dairy is best limited to 1-2 servings a day (low-fat, skimmed, and 1% are healthier than whole dairy)

-- When comparing the nutrition facts on food products, remember to look for lower levels of saturated and trans fats -zero grams of trans fat is a good thing
+- When comparing the nutrition facts on food products, remember to look for lower levels of saturated and 0 trans fats

-- Soft drinks are loaded with sugars and preservatives, and are best to be had sparingly
+- Soft drinks are loaded with sugars and preservatives, and are best had sparingly

 - Frozen veggies and fruits are not a bad thing, but check the labels – fruits frozen in their natural juices are better for you, and remember to check for added sugars